 A Pattern Of Abuse

-First, a husband establishes control by cutting his wife off from contact with friends and family, dictating who she sees, what she wears, how she styles her hair, when she uses the car, how much money she has, what she does and where she goes.
+First, a husband establishes control by cutting his wife off from contact with friends and family.
+By dictating who she sees, what she wears, how she styles her hair, when she uses the car, how much money she has, what she does and where she goes.

-From social isolation and control, the behavior escalates into psychological battering with name-calling from sexual slanders to putdowns.
+From social isolation and control, the behaviour escalates into psychological battering with name-calling from sexual slanders to put downs.

 Then come threats or destruction of property or pets, showing what the man can do to the woman.